-- This insert has been tested for use with an open door in conjunction with a fire screen, sold separately.
-The door may be opened, or fire screen removed only during lighting procedures or reloading.
-Always close the door or put back on the fire screen after ignition.
-Do not leave the insert unattended when the door is opened with or without a fire screen. - WARNING: OPERATE ONLY WITH THE DOOR FULLY CLOSED OR FULLY OPEN WITH THE FIRE SCREEN IN PLACE.
-IF THE DOOR IS LEFT PARTLY OPEN, GAS AND FLAME MAY BE DRAWN OUT OF THE OPENING, CREATING RISKS FROM BOTH FIRE AND SMOKE. - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
+• HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
 CONTACT MAY CAUSE SKIN BURNS.
-GLOVES MAY BE NEEDED FOR INSERT OPERATION. - Using an insert with cracked or broken components, such as glass, firebricks or baffle may produce an unsafe condition and may damage the insert. - Open the air control fully before opening the loading door. - NEVER USE GASOLINE, LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START A FIRE IN THIS INSERT.
+GLOVES MAY BE NEEDED FOR INSERT OPERATION.

+- Using an insert with cracked or broken components, such as glass, firebricks or baffle may produce an unsafe condition and may damage the insert. - Open the air control fully before opening the loading door. - NEVER USE GASOLINE, LANTERN FUEL (NAPHTHA), FUEL OIL, MOTOR OIL, KEROSENE, CHARCOAL LIGHTER FLUID, OR SIMILAR LIQUIDS OR AEROSOLS TO START A FIRE IN THIS INSERT.
 KEEP ALL SUCH LIQUIDS OR AEROSOLS WELL AWAY FROM THE INSERT WHILE IT IS IN USE. - Do not store fuel within heater minimum installation clearances. - Burn only seasoned natural firewood. - This wood heater needs periodic inspection and repair for proper operation.
-It is against federal regulations to operate this wood heater in a manner inconsistent with operating instructions in this manual. - This appliance should always be maintained and operated in accordance with these instructions. - Do not elevate the fire by means of grates, andirons or other means. - A smoke detector, a carbon monoxide detector and a fire extinguisher should be installed in the house.
-The location of the fire extinguisher should be known by all family members. - Do not use makeshift materials or make any compromises when installing this insert.

-This product can expose you to chemicals including carbon monoxide, which is known to the State of California to cause cancer, birth defects or other reproductive harm.
+It is against federal regulations to operate this wood heater in a manner inconsistent with operating instructions in this manual. - This appliance should always be maintained and operated in accordance with these instructions. - Do not elevate the fire by using a grate. - A smoke detector, a carbon monoxide detector and a fire extinguisher should be installed in the house.
+The location of the fire extinguisher should be known by all family members. - This product can expose you to chemicals including carbon monoxide, which is known to the State of California to cause cancer, birth defects or other reproductive harm.
 For more information go to www.P65warnings.ca.gov/